-And, yes, magical is the right word–I had dolphins in my backyard, the sun shone even when it rained, and Diagon Alley was just a mere one-hour away.
+And, yes, magical is the right word.
+I had dolphins in my backyard, the sun shone even when it rained, and Diagon Alley was just a mere day trip from Clearwater.
 Now, I make a weekend in Clearwater a normal part of my annual travel schedule.

-I haven’t written a lot about my time spent in Clearwater—primarily because I’m usually knee deep in piña coladas and/or neck deep in the Gulf of Mexico—but when Hotels.com asked me to share my favorite ways to spend a weekend in Clearwater, I jumped at the chance to talk about one of my favorite places like I’d just brushed up against a stingray.
+I haven’t written a lot about my time spent in Clearwater.
+Mostly because I’m usually knee deep in piña coladas and/or neck deep in the Gulf of Mexico.
+However, digging more into my Florida trips, I jumped at the chance to talk about one of my favorite places like I’d just brushed up against a stingray.
 Tiny little squeal and all.

 Obviously #1 on the list of amazing ways to spend a weekend in Clearwater, Florida is Clearwater Beach.
 Tripadvisor voted Clearwater Beach the #1 best beach in the country (again) in 2019… and, in case you’ve forgotten, that’s a country that includes the likes of Hawaii.